kuryla/ml-peg-omol/docs/source/index.rst

-Welcome to mlip-testing's documentation!
+Welcome to ml-peg's documentation!
 ========================================

-``mlip-testing`` provides tools to perform and analyse calculations using machine learnt interatomic potentials (MLIPs), as well as facilitating training and fine-tuning of MLIPs.
+``ml-peg`` provides tools to perform and analyse calculations using machine learnt interatomic potentials (MLIPs), as well as facilitating training and fine-tuning of MLIPs.

 .. toctree::